-The University of Tennessee at Chattanooga (UTC) Master of Public Health (MPH) in Chronic Disease Prevention and Control is a two-year, interdisciplinary program offered through the College of Health, Education and Professional Studies.
+The University of Tennessee at Chattanooga (UTC) Master of Public Health (MPH) in Chronic Disease Prevention and Control is an interdisciplinary program offered through the College of Health, Education and Professional Studies.
 This unique program is dedicated to educating and training future public health professionals to be leaders and innovators committed to combating chronic diseases through an environment rich in learning, community engagement and service.

 Located in the heart of metropolitan Chattanooga, we are escalating efforts to address the growth of chronic diseases in pursuit of creating a healthier, more vibrant community.
 We are redefining ways to approach public health issues by working across systems to prevent and mitigate the impact of chronic diseases on our society.
 Whether in the classroom or in the community, we train professionals to promote healthy lifestyles to individuals in diverse communities locally, nationally and globally.

 leaders to fulfill this growing workforce.
 Are you ready to embark on a satisfying and impactful career in public health?

-If you are interested in applying for the fall of 2020 or beyond, please fill out the MPH Inquiry Form to be placed on our contact list.
+If you are interested in applying for the fall of 2021 or beyond, please fill out the MPH Inquiry Form to be placed on our contact list.